 Data visualization for everyone: Meet the new chart block

 Last year, we launched the first version of our native chart blocks.
-They were designed to lower the barrier-to-entry to data visualization.
-We added a simple, no-code visualization interface to Deepnote which empowered users of any skill level to visualize Pandas DataFrames—just by pointing and clicking.
+They were designed to lower the barrier to entry to data visualization.
+We added a simple, no-code visualization interface to Deepnote that empowered users of any skill level to visualize pandas DataFrames just by pointing and clicking.

 The initial version laid the foundations for data visualization in a notebook and is one of our most-used block types.
 However, after being in the hands of our users for over a year and seeing how it was used (limitations included), we decided it was time to bring our chart builder to the next level.

 We started out with a simple goal: Unlock a more intuitive and flexible chart creation experience.
 One which better supports the work of both data analysts (primarily using SQL and no-/low-code tools) and seasoned data scientists (those well versed in fine-tuning graphs in Python).